devaneyj3/create_invoices/README.md

    `components/CompanyForm/CompanyForm.jsx`

-3. The form's submission is handled by the `createCompany()` function located in:
+3. The form's submission is handled by the `addCompany()` function located in:

    `app/lib/actions.js` (line 90)

+4. When you hit the `Add Company` button, the `createCompany` function is called from `context/companyContext.jsx`
+5. `context/companyContext.jsx` calls `/api/companies` to save the data to the supabase database with the Prisma ORM
 ---

 ## 🧾 How Invoices Are Created